-The state has recently made improvements to the Makapu’u Lighthouse Traihead, so there is plenty of parking for this popular hike.
-You’ll be sharing the trail with families, tourists, locals, strollers and dogs, but that’s what gives this hike energy.
+The state has recently made improvements to the Makapu’u Lighthouse Trailhead, so there is plenty of parking for this popular hike.
+You’ll be sharing the trail with families, tourists, locals, strollers, and dogs, but that’s what gives this hike energy.
 And you’ll be able to share the magnificent view from hike’s observation deck with people from around the world.

 You’ll find this hike on Oahu’s southeastern-most point.
 The lighthouse, which is off-limits to hikers, is a shining beacon that warns oncoming ships of the rocky coastline below.
 And the trail is made all the more beautiful at sunrise when the sun emerges from the Pacific Ocean beyond.